EdDonlon/Geospatial-Functional-Data-Analysis/README.md

 ## Datasets

 * MontrealBoundary.rds - Contains boundary data for the island of Montreal alond with a covariate indicating if the boundary region is populated or not.
 * MontrealData.rds - Contains population density data for the 493 census tracts of Montreal, along with a covariate indicating predominant land usage.

-## Authors

-* **Edward Donlon**